 The 2023 Consolidated Appropriations Act, signed December 2022, amended the name to the Samya Rose Stumo National Air Grant Fellowship Program to commemorate and recognize the lives loss onboard the Lion Air Flight 610 (Oct.
 29, 2018) and Ethiopian Airlines Flight 302 (Mar.
 10, 2019) airplane crashes.
 On December 27, 2020, the President signed the Aircraft Certification, Safety, and Accountability Act, which enacted the National Air Grant Fellowship Program.
 The Air Grant Fellowships offer an opportunity for students at the graduate level of education in fields related to aerospace to gain experience in how aviation legislation and policy are developed.

-The next application process takes place from April 1 to April 30, 2023.
+The application period for the 2024 fellowship cohort is now closed.
+The next application period takes place from March 1 to March 31, 2024.
 Stay tuned for more information.

 Samya Rose Stumo National Air Grant Fellowship